-Marley braid hair itself is simply a type of hair that is used to create popular styles like Marley Twists.
-It is not an actual style.
+Marley braid hair is actually a type of store-bought hair that is used to create popular styles like Marley twists.
 The hair is composed of a synthetic fiber called kanekalon.
-The reason women with coarser hair types go for this type of synthetic hair to create the most sought after hairstyles is simply because it blends nicely with their natural hair texture.
-On the other hand, women who don’t have a coarse natural hair texture, simply love it because of the thick and full look it creates.
-Read on as we dive a little deeper explaining the variations available to you and styling options.
+Read on as we dive a little deeper explaining the variations available to you and styling options:

 Marley Braid Hair Explained and Popular Hairstyle Ideas